MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The characters in the registered Name MUST be lower-case alphanumeric or "-" ({{presentation}}).
 The name MUST NOT start with "key" or "invalid".

-Entries in this registry are subject to a First Come First Served registration policy ({{!RFC8126, Section 4.4}}).
+New entries in this registry are subject to a First Come First Served registration policy ({{!RFC8126, Section 4.4}}).
 The Format Reference MUST specify how to validate and convert the SvcParamValue's presentation format to wire format and MAY detail its intended meaning and use.
 An entry MAY specify a Format Reference of